chena/text-proc-craig/README.md

 ## Setup

 There are a couple tools we need to install to run the application.
-Assuming that you alreayd have `pip` installed:
+Assuming that you alreayd have `pip` installed, you can either run `pip install -r requirements.txt` or install these packages individually:

 ```
 pip install nltk